M1m1c11/justgaminglancer/README.md

 # GDTLancer
 ![Progress][Progress]

-A space arcade game inspired by Freelancer, Orbiter and EVE Online.
+A space game inspired by Freelancer, Orbiter and EVE Online.
 Developed in Godot 3 for desktop and mobile (Android) platforms.

 [Progress]: Doc/Images/Progress.png "Progress"